mortezakowkabi/jcb-persian-documentation/048-Tutorial-on-making-a-pull-request-at-Joomla-Component-Builder-Snippets.md

 # MAKING A PULL REQUEST AT JOOMLA COMPONENT BUILDER SNIPPETS

-### Should Be Able To Do: Updating Snippets, Forking, Cloning, Unzipping A Package, Updating Files, Committing Changes With Messages, Pushing It Up, Ensure Your Branch Is In Sync With Upstream Branch

-* Watch Previous Tutorial
+### Process of taking Committed Changes to the Forked Version

 [00:00:00](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (_Click on these time links to see Youtube video_)

-I'm going to demonstrate to you the process of taking your committed changes to your forked version.
-It's this one, not the master branch.
-It is going to be a little different for you because I am an administrator of the master branch.
-I'll see things that you maybe won't see.
-But more or less you should be able to make a pull request and if you're not able to please let us know so that I can make sure that you're able to do that.
-[00:00:41](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m41s) There will be more guys involved in managing these Snippets.
-It's not only myself that will be responding to issues but for most part, if there is really a holdup, I'll come in and help make sure that everything works as we expect.
-You should be able to after having done what we've explained in the previous tutorial, [00:01:08](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m08s) updating the snippets, getting out a forked version Of the repository, cloning it down offline, and then unzipping the package into that repository, updating those files, committing those changes with messages.
-Then pushing it up here after you have ensured that your branch is in sync with the upstream branch.
-If you don't understand, please go back, watch that tutorial, it is the previous one in the playlist on YouTube.[00:01:40](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m40s)
+This is a demonstration of the process of taking your committed changes to the forked version.
+The 'vdm-io/Joomla-Component-Builder-Snippets' is used and not the master branch.
+If this is a little different for you, I (as the administrator of the master branch) would like to assist you if there is really a holdup.
+[00:00:41](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m41s) For the most part it will not be only me that will respond to issues but also other people out there involved in managing these Snippets.

+[00:01:05](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m05s)   NB.
+You should be able to after having done what has been explained in the previous tutorial too, update the snippets, get out a forked version of the repository, clone it down offline, and to unzip the package into that repository, update those files and commit those changes with messages.
+Then to push it up here after you have ensured that your branch is in sync with the upstream branch.
+If you do not understand, please go back, watch that tutorial, it is the previous one in the playlist on YouTube.[00:01:40](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m40s)

 ### Your Messages Was Committed

 [00:01:43](https://www.youtube.com/watch?v=vQ-yxVtc-Co&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m43s)

-This one will be the first steps of doing a pull request.
-Once you are in your repository on GitHub and you have push your changes up here, you'll see the message 'This branch is 4 commits ahead of vdm-io:master.'  and be able to click on Pull request.
+This one will be the first step of doing a pull request.
+Once you are in your repository on GitHub and you have to push your changes up here, you'll see the message 'This branch is 4 commits ahead of vdm-io:master.'  and be able to click on Pull request.
 We've done that.

 ### Identifies If Forked